hughiep/url-shortener/.system-design/Deep-Dive.md

 Solutions:

-1. Use a **hash function** to generate a unique hash for the given URL.
+1. Use a **hash function** to generate a **unique hash for the given URL**.
 The hash function should be fast and generate unique hashes for different URLs.

 Use some randomness to try to ensure that the generated hash is unique.
 This can be done by adding a random number to the URL before hashing it.
 Lead the discussion on how to generate a unique hash for the given URL.
 Discuss the pros and cons of using randomness and hash function to generate a unique hash.